RBA-ER-Replication/Liaison_ai_tool/README.md

 This subfolder contains the data that is used by default in each of the other subfolders of the repo.
 All the data for demonstrating how to build and use a tool like that described in the paper has been artificially generated.
 As a result, using this data for replication will look different to results shown in the paper.
 This is to ensure the confidential nature of liaison discussions is maintained, while allowing for exploration of a tool that would use this confidential information within the RBA.
 The data for running the nowcasting exercise is real aggregate data and is similar to what was used in the results in the paper.

+- `LICENSE-data.md` contains the license agreement that covers all data in this subfolder (code outside this folder is covered by separate agreement).
-- `rdp-2025-XX-graph-data.xlsx` provides the data used to plot figures in the main paper in an excel format.
+- `rdp-2025-06-graph-data.xlsx` provides the data used to plot figures in the main paper in an excel format.
 - `Example Liaison Summary Note.docx`: A Word document that provides input for the extraction step in the `backend` code.
 This document is artificially generated and does not contain any confidential information about real firms.
 - `Example_liaison_data.csv`: Provides input for the extraction step in the `backend` code.
 This data is artificially generated and does not contain any confidential information about real firms.
 - `nowcasting_df.xlsx`: Provides aggregated time series data for nowcasting growth in the wage price index (WPI).
 This is the same liaison data as the results in the paper, except for the gap measures that use confidential model estimates of the NAIRU and NAIRLU.
 Instead, piecewise representations of NAIRU and NAIRLU are provided that broadly reflect the real model estimates used in the paper.